tuak123ax/FireChat/README.md

 This is a chat appication for Android.
-You can send messages and pictures for your friends.
+You can send messages and pictures to your friends.

 Language: Java